SweetTrip

 Diabetic Foot Problems with pictures

-Both Type 1 and Type 2 diabetes increase the risk of developing foot problems.
-Peripheral neuropathy and peripheral artery disease, two diabetes complications, can severely affect our feet causing diabetic foot pain, foot ulcers, blisters, and other problems that can lead to amputations in the worst cases.
-That’s why diabetics must take extra care of their feet and have a diabetic foot exam performed by a health professional at least once a year.
+Type 1 and Type 2 diabetes increase the risk of developing foot problems.
+Peripheral neuropathy and peripheral artery disease, two diabetes complications, can severely affect our feet, causing diabetic foot pain, foot ulcers, blisters, and other problems that can lead to amputations in the worst cases.
+That’s why people with diabetes must take extra care of their feet and have a diabetic foot exam performed by a health professional at least once a year.

 Here are 12 common diabetic foot problems you should be aware of and how to prevent them.